kct2020/goutpal-com-skeleventy/site/blog/is-salami-bad-for-gout/index.md

 People often ask, "Is Salami Bad for Gout?"
 But gout research on individual food items is always very limited.
 So first we see how salami fits into a healthy diet.
 Then we consider uric acid.
 Finally, you understand how to avoid or include salami in your weekly food choices.

 <h2 id="intent">Is Salami Bad for Gout Purpose</h2>
 I wrote Is Salami Bad for Gout to help gout sufferers understand basic food choices.
 Especially how to discuss salami with their doctors and other professional advisers.
 Because many gout sufferers are concerned how individual foods affect their gout.
-So this is part of GoutPal's Gout Foodies Plan.
+So this is part of <a href="/9569/goutpal-plan-for-gout-foodies/">GoutPal Foodies Plan</a>.
 Which helps gout sufferers put their food concerns into the wider context of managing total food intake with respect to gout management.

 <h2 id="salami">{{ title }}</h2>
 Before we can answer, "Is Salami Bad for Gout", we need to consider the bigger picture of balanced healthy eating patterns.
 So let's look at how salami fits into national Dietary Guidelines<a href="#ref1"><sup>[1]</sup></a>.